 1c.6 Quality of Body of Evidence (Summarize the certainty or confidence in the estimates of benefits and harms to patients across studies in the body of evidence resulting from study factors.
-Please address: a) study design/flaws; b) directness/indirectness of the evidence to this measure (e.g., interventions, comparisons, outcomes assessed, population included in the evidence); and c) imprecision/wide confidence intervals due to few patients or events): The quality of the evidence supporting the guideline recommendations was not comprehensively addressed but described and graded as follows: The ATS 2001 guidelines recommend the assessment of oxygen saturation to help define the need for hospitalization and supplemental oxygen.
-(Level II evidence)
+Please address: a) study design/flaws; b) directness/indirectness of the evidence to this measure (e.g., interventions, comparisons, outcomes assessed, population included in the evidence); and c) imprecision/wide confidence intervals due to few patients or events): The quality of the evidence supporting the guideline recommendations was not comprehensively addressed but described and graded as follows: The ATS 2001 guidelines recommend that patients be treated empirically with advanced generation macrolide: azithromycin or clarithromycin or doxycycline if no cardiopulmonary disease and no modifying factors exist, or with beta lactam plus macrolide or doxycycline or fluoroquinolone alone if cardiopulmonary disease and/or risk factors are present.
+The quality of the evidence supporting the ATS 2001 guideline recommendation is not comprehensively addressed but is described as Level II evidence.